Published March 17, 2021

 Bring Sunlight & Accountability to the Domestic Violence Homeless System

-While the DHS shelter system is required to maintain a daily census, the number of people living in HRA DV shelters is only reported once a year.
-This lack of ongoing available data hides from view some of the City’s most vulnerable people, including homeless domestic violence survivors, individuals living on the street, homeless youth, homeless individuals living with HIV/AIDS and those in HPD’s shelter system.
+While the DHS shelter system has significant reporting requirements, including maintaining a daily census, housing outcomes, recidivism rate, shelter cost and length of stay, there is far less data available for the thousands of families and individuals living in the City’s other homeless shelters, including HRA’s domestic violence shelters.
+This discrepancy in data hides from view some of the City’s most vulnerable people, including homeless domestic violence survivors, people living on the street, homeless youth, homeless individuals living with HIV/AIDS and those in HPD’s shelter system.
 This results in budget and policy decisions focused on those that are in the public view, with less attention and accountability for those that are not.
-New Destiny urges the City to include all homeless New Yorkers in its daily homeless census, which would not cost the City additional funding.
+New Destiny urges reporting parity, requesting a combined daily census count of all New Yorkers experiencing homelessness, and that the same outcomes are tracked and reported in the Mayor’s Management Report.

 Create $10M Innovation Fund